Shourya2701/Machine-Learning-Basic-Algorithm/README.md

 # Machine-Learning-Basic-Algorithm

-This Depository contains some basic ML algorithm.
+This Repository contains some basic ML algorithm.